ctyoung/ctyoung/Developer/README.rst

 This is mainly enhancing the csdl query...

-- Lots of matches are for character names used in other contexts, e.g. "Speed" is probably going to match on many contexts that have nothng to do with the Marvel character
+- Lots of matches are for character names used in other contexts, e.g. "Speed" is probably going to match on many contexts that have nothng to do with the Marvel character.
+Making use of hash tags and any other context data would improve this

 - On the other hand, "Spider-Man" is the character name from Marvel, but does this match with "Spider Man" as well?